Furniture · Resale guide

 Seller’s Guide — How to Maximize Your WoodenStreet Solid Wood Sofa Resale

 Clean and Polish All Wood Surfaces.
 This is your biggest value booster.
-Use a good quality wood cleaner and then apply furniture polish to all visible wooden parts.
-A well-polished solid wood sofa looks 50% newer and more appealing.
-Pay attention to legs and armrests where wear is most visible.
+Use a good quality wood cleaner and then a furniture polish.
+A well-polished solid wood surface can make your sofa look 50% newer, masking minor scuffs and bringing out the natural grain.
+Focus on armrests, legs, and any visible wooden frame elements.

-Deep Clean Upholstery.
-Vacuum the fabric thoroughly to remove dust and debris.
-For fabric sofas, use a fabric cleaner or a baking soda paste for minor stains.
-For leatherette, wipe down with a mild cleaner and then condition.
-Clean upholstery makes a huge difference in first impressions.
+Clean Upholstery Thoroughly.
+Vacuum fabric sofas to remove dust and debris.
+For fabric stains, use a mild fabric cleaner or a baking soda paste for tough spots.
+If it’s a leather sofa, clean it with a dedicated leather cleaner and then condition it with leather cream to restore its suppleness and shine.

-Use Natural Light.
-Take photos in a well-lit room, preferably with natural daylight.
-Avoid flash, which can create harsh shadows and reflections.
+Take Photos in Natural Light.
+Good lighting is crucial.
+Photograph your sofa in a well-lit room, ideally with natural daylight.
+Avoid harsh shadows or flash, which can distort colors and hide details.

-Detail Shots.
-Include close-ups of the wood grain, the fabric texture, and any specific design features.
-Also, take clear photos of any minor wear or imperfections you’ve honestly disclosed.
-Transparency builds trust.
+Multiple Angles and Close-ups.
+Take full shots from different angles (front, sides, back).
+Include close-up photos of the wood grain, the fabric texture, and any specific design features.
+Also, take clear close-ups of any minor wear or imperfections—transparency builds trust.

 Platform Choice